 Typically, ‘C’ Corporations are large publically traded companies with numerous shareholders.
 Profits of a ‘C’ Corporation are taxed twice.
-The corporation pays income tax on the profits it generates, and its shareholders pay income tax on any distribution payments they receive from the corporation.
+The corporation pays income tax on the profits it generates, and its shareholders pay income tax on distribution payments they receive from the corporation.

-‘S’ Corporations on the other hand are usually small privately held companies with no more than 75 shareholders each of whom must have a valid Social Security Number issued by the United States.
+‘S’ Corporations on the other hand are usually small privately held companies with no more than 75 shareholders each of whom, must have a valid Social Security Number issued by the United States.
 The benefit of an ‘S’ Corporation is that profits are taxed only on distributions issued to shareholders (or, for that matter, those profits that otherwise should be distributed to shareholders).